I reduced my attack frequency by eating these migraine headache recipes each morning and now I use them to recover faster from long attacks.

-Click on migraine recipes to see what others have shared with me.
-And please share your top secret migraine headache recipes and food tips with me too.
+Please share your favorite migraine headache recipes and food tips with me too.

-Please know that sharing your migraine headache recipes will help thousands of other readers with migraines.
+Sharing your migraine safe recipes will help thousands of other readers with migraines that visit this site.
 At least food is something we can control.

 Except for popcorn!
 I can't control myself around fresh popcorn!